zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/localization.md

 # Localization

-There are currently two configuration settings in the ParsingConfig which are related to localization.
+Currently, there are two configuration settings in the ParsingConfig related to localization.

 ## DateTime parsing